Low-code platform guide

 - The cloud.
 As a central form for all forms of software development, the cloud is ideal for low-code development.
 It’s almost impossible to execute any digitization plan without leveraging the advantages of ease, speed, focus, and agility that the cloud can provide.
 As low-code tools combine the use of artificial intelligence (AI), machine learning, new technology, and augmented reality, having access to data and processing power make implementing cloud services a must.
 The cloud provides flexible, scalable resources so your team can deploy apps fast, automate processes with ease, and build applications that last.

 - Community.
 When teams share the same language, it’s easier to ideate, map, track, and complete their shared goals.
 Community is a critical element to low-code development as it forms connections, shares knowledge, and inspires others—erecting a democratic platform that enriches everyone.
-An engaged and active community invests in its technology, lends legitimacy to its platform, visualises its own strengths and weaknesses, and minimises risk.
+An engaged and active community invests in its technology, lends legitimacy to its platform, visualizes its own strengths and weaknesses, and minimizes risk.

 - Experimentation and innovation.
 Low-code platforms need to provide an environment where users can experiment, explore, and innovate without boundaries.
 When you embrace the openness of your Low-code platform, you’re free to find new and exciting ways of enticing customers, trying new products, improving functionality, or creating the best interface for your users.
 By staying innovative, you stay ahead of the crowd.